IBM-Cloud/nodejs-MEAN-stack/README.md

 1. If you don't have an account, [create a free one here](https://cloud.ibm.com).
 1. Login to your account via the command line: `ibmcloud login`
 1. Target your desired region  `ibmcloud target -r ca-tor`
-1. Create the instance of IBM Cloud Databases for MongoDB on IBM Cloud:  `ibmcloud resource service-instance-create mean-starter-mongodb databases-for-mongodb standard ca-tor`
+1. Create the instance of Databases for MongoDB on IBM Cloud:  `ibmcloud resource service-instance-create mean-starter-mongodb databases-for-mongodb standard ca-tor`
-1. Rename `.env.example` file to `.env` and run `ibmcloud resource service-key-create mean-starter-mongodb-key --instance-name mean-starter-mongodb` for MONGODB_URL and CERTIFICATE_BASE64.
+1. Copy `.env.example` file to `.env`.
+Edir `.env` to fill it the required values.
+You can run `ibmcloud resource service-key-create mean-starter-mongodb-key --instance-name mean-starter-mongodb` to obtain the MONGODB_URL and CERTIFICATE_BASE64.
 Choose your own SESSION_SECRET.
 1. Run `node server.js` to start your app
 1. Open a browser to the link provided in the terminal prompt to view your app